Semester

 • On a multi-day camping trip, explore Amboseli National Park – widely regarded as the best place in the world to observe free-ranging elephants.

-• Visit multiple conservancies and wildlife orphanages, learning how experts care for and use technology to steward lion, white and black rhinoceros, elephant, zebra and other wildlife populations.
+• Visit multiple conservancies and wildlife orphanages, learning how experts research and care for iconic species such as lions, white and black rhinos, elephants, zebras and others wildlife populations.

-• Spend the day with a local Maasai family and learn about their culture, history, daily life, and relationship with nature.
+• Spend the day with a local Maasai family and immerse yourself in the culture, history, daily life, and relationship with nature.

 • Conduct a comprehensive field research project: Develop a research question, collect and analyze data, write a paper, and present your findings.